-- Save the file for the software update in the main directory of a USB data storage device.

-- Connect the USB data storage device to the USB interface of the USB audio interface in the center console.
-It is not possible to perform the update using the USB interface in the glove compartment.

-- 3. "Settings"
+- 1. Save the file for the software update in the main directory of a USB data storage device. - Connect the USB data storage device to the USB port in the center console, refer to page 153.
+Updating using the USB port in the glove compartment is not possible. - 3.
+"Settings"

-- 4. "Software update"

-- 5. "Update software"
+- 4. "Software update" - 5.
+"Update software"